Comment éviter le stress pendant les fêtes de fin d'année ?

 Dans cet article :

-One of the reasons Christmas can be so stressful is because we rarely get any downtime, says Lorna Evans, a psychotherapist and spokesperson for the UK Council for Psychotherapy.
+Lorna Evans, a UKCP-registered psychotherapist, says that one of the reasons Christmas can be so stressful is because we rarely get any downtime.

-"Many people find themselves under pressure at this time to socialise more than they want to and spend time with people they may have spent the whole year avoiding," she says.
+She says: "Many people find themselves under pressure at this time to socialise more than they want to and spend time with people they may have spent the whole year avoiding."

 For those who have lost family members or friends, grief can be a difficult emotion to process over the festive period.
 The pressure to 'keep up appearances' while dealing with the loss of a loved one can be extremely hard to cope with, particularly when surrounded by a sense of collective joy and celebration.